henrikac/bubgo/README.md

-# ⓑⓤⓑⓖⓞ
+# ⒷⓊⒷⒼⓄ

-ⓑⓤⓑⓖⓞ is inspired from [bubs](https://github.com/holman/bubs) and converted to Go.
+ⒷⓊⒷⒼⓄ is inspired by [bubs](https://github.com/holman/bubs) and converted to Go.

 ## ⒾⓃⓈⓉⒶⓁⓁ